Raphael40/Java-Course/05_project/01_Movie-class.md

 ### MovieTest class

 Now we can test our class.
-This time when we create our `MovieTest` class from the actions dropdown we can tick the items under `Generate test methods for for`:
+Create a `MovieTest` file:

 ![MovieTest](images/newTest.png)

-This will give us some starter code:

 ```
 package main.java;